lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 RSP Accounts
 ============

-**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username, which will be added to the :textcolor:`<#aa0060> XXXX` GitHub Organization.
+**Activation:** Delegates will be contacted by Rubin staff to provide their `GitHub <http://www.github.com/>`_ username, which will be added to the :red:`XXXX` GitHub Organization.
 Then, delegates will be able to log into the RSP at the IDF at `<http://data.lsst.cloud>`_.

 For delegates who do not already have a GitHub account: go to `<http://www.github.com>`_ and select “sign up” in the upper right corner.
 For participation in DP0 it is not necessary to learn how to use git as a version control system, nor any git workflows or command line tools.
 GitHub will not be used for RSP account authentication/authorization during Rubin Operations; this is a DP0-specific implementation.

 **Security:** RSP accounts are **not transferrable** and delegates **must not share their password** with others.
 DP0 delegates are responsible for adhering to the policies for safe usage of the RSP, described below.

-**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the :red:`XXXX` Organization to let us know, and then leave the :textcolor:`<#aa0060> XXXX` Organization.
+**Deactivation:** Delegates who are no longer using their accounts and would like to relinquish it to make way for others should please submit a GitHub issue in the :red:`XXXX` Organization to let us know, and then leave the :red:`XXXX` Organization.
 (Log into GitHub, navitate to `<https://github.com/settings/organizations>`_, and click on the "Leave" button.)

 | **Warnings:** DP0 delegates are being given access to a *shared-risk developmental version* of the Rubin Science Platform and the accompanying documentation.
 It is essential that delegates understand that:
 | * RSP performance during DP0 is not representative of the future RSP's performance